Genivia/RE-flex/doc/index.md

 RE/flex is a flexible scanner-generator framework for generating regex-centric, Flex-compatible scanners.
 The RE/flex command-line tool is compatible with the Flex command-line tool.
 RE/flex accepts standard Flex specification syntax and supports Flex options.

-Features:
+RE/flex also includes a fast regex engine.
+The library of this regex engine can be used to implement critically-fast regex matching in any C++ application.

+RE/flex features:

+- includes a flexible library of regex classes that is extensible;
+- the scanner generator is compatible with Flex/Lex lexer specifications;
+- the scanner generator produces source code that is understandable by humans;
+- options for intuitive customization of the lexer class source code output;
+- works with Bison, supports reentrant, C++, bison-bridge and bison-locations;
+- generates scanners that are thread-safe by default;
+- efficient matching in direct code or with finite state machine tables;
 - integrated support for Unicode, auto-detects BOM in files (UTF-8/16/32);
 - optional "free space mode" improves readability of lexer specifications;
 - regular expressions may contain lazy quantifiers;
 - regular expressions may contain word boundary anchors;
 - regular expressions may contain indent/dedent markers for matching;
-- intuitive customization of the C++ lexer class code output;
-- efficient matching in direct code or with finite state machine tables;
-- visualization of finite state machines;
+- generates graphviz files for visualization of finite state machines;
-- generates scanners that are thread-safe by default;
-- works with Bison, supports reentrant, C++, bison-bridge and bison-locations;
-- includes a regex class library that is extensible;
 - Boost.Regex may be used as a regex engine;
 - C++11 std::regex may be used as a regex engine (but not with a scanner);
 - conversion of regex expressions, for regex engines that lack regex features;